NickNaskida/TeleVenue/TUTORIAL.md

 ### Client side

+Explanation & tutorial for client side.
+All of this happens inside `frontend` folder.

 #### React Setup with Vite
 This project utilizes React & Vite as the frontend framework.
 To start developing, follow these steps: